osamaemumba/purview-poc/README.md

 ## Roles and Access Policies

-The following table illustrates the required roles and permissions needed:-
+The following table illustrates the required roles and permissions:-

 <table>
     <thead>